Created on 05/06/2023 2:52:42 PM

 Until the middle of the twentieth century wine consumers knew little about grape varieties.
 Wine was marketed under the name of styles, regions and producers and often the name of merchants.

-Now the variety is now prominently displayed on the label and consumers are much more aware of grape varieties.
+Now the grape variety used to make a wine is now prominently displayed on the label and consumers are much more aware of grape varieties.

 If you have a wine related article to share please contact Darby Higgs.